The Drinking Loops That Keep Us Stuck

 • Trigger: Longing for past “good times”

-• Action: Drink to relive memories
+• Action: Drink to relive the memory

-5. The Mental Justification Loop
+5) The Mental Justification Loop

 Driven by our own reasoning and permission.